 It’s finally here ????
 We’re incredibly excited for the opportunity to open up a permanent home for Musang and have organized a Kickstarter to help us in opening our official brick-and-mortar later this year.
 IMMENSE thanks to everyone who has supported us this far. — Read more about our mission and explore the series of events we have planned as part of our fundraiser.
 Link in bio.

-Beacon Hill, which used to be a haven for Seattle’s Filipino community, saw its longstanding Filipino favorites, Inay’s and Kusina Filipina, succumb to, shall we say, changing neighborhood demographics.
+Beacon Hill used to be a haven for Seattle’s Filipino community.
+Unfortunately, its longstanding Filipino favorites, Inay’s and Kusina Filipina, succumbed to, shall we say, changing neighborhood demographics.
 Seeing Miranda put a Filipino place back on Beacon hill would be incredibly satisfying.
 Eating at it, if her previous work is any indication, would be doubly so.

-“Musang will be a casual, neighborhood establishment, serving personal, intimate, and overwhelming Filipinx dishes from my childhood memories Tuesday through Saturday and Brunches on Saturday and Sunday,” she writes on her Kickstarter page.
-“With a 48 seat restaurant space and one big staff, this project is daunting for first-time restauranteurs.
-Support from friends, family, and community has always been essential to our success.”
+“Musang will be a casual, neighborhood establishment,” she writes on her Kickstarter page.
+“Serving personal, intimate, and overwhelming Filipinx dishes from my childhood memories Tuesday through Saturday and Brunches on Saturday and Sunday.”

 If there’s anyone who deserves that support, it’s Mel.
 Do your city a favor, and donate.